National Trust (NSW) Properties are not open yet, but we are getting ready to reopen as soon as possible.

 National Trust (NSW) Property Closures

-To ensure the safety, wellbeing and health of our volunteers and the community, we are closing the following National Trust (NSW) properties until 30 June 2020 and will review our opening times at this time.
+To ensure the safety, wellbeing and health of our volunteers and the community, we are closing the following National Trust (NSW) properties until further notice.

 - Grossman & Brough House.